Rishi-Jain2602/Duplicate-Statement-Detection/README.md

 # Duplicate-Statement-Detection
-A Website made using streamlit checks which compare 2 statement and predict whether same or not.
+A Website made using streamlit which compare 2 statement and predict whether statements meaning are same or not.